jpc-hpe/forcing_precommit/README.md

 You can edit your local environment to avoid this, so that `pre-commit install` is run automatically for you.
 And this is fine for our internal repositories (we use GHE), because we trust each other.
 But then you are opening yourself to attackers every time you clone from a public uncontrolled repository.

-So ideally we would like to have something that automatically has pre-commit activated whenever you clone from "*.github.mycompany.com" but has it deactivated when you clone from somewhere else, like github.com
+So ideally we would like to have something that automatically has pre-commit activated whenever you clone from _github.mycompany.com_ but has it deactivated when you clone from somewhere else, like _github.com_

-I was playing with `[includeIf "hasconfig:remote.*.url ...` in git config to modify `init.templatedir` conditionally , but I wasn't able to make it work.
+I was playing with "`[includeIf "hasconfig:remote.*.url ...`" in git config to modify `init.templatedir` conditionally , but I wasn't able to make it work.
 If you know, please let me know

 So I came up with this second-best solution:

 First we create the folder for the  custom hook: `mkdir -p $HOME/.git-template/hooks`